jaynjuqy/Scientific-Computing/README.md

 The various functions provided are such as diff() for differentiation, solve() to solve for a variable in an algebraic equation, factor() for factoring algebraic expressions, laplace_transform and inverse_laplace_transform() for laplacian operations etc.

+## Assignment Three: Data manipulation
+Notebook is in the data_manipulation folder in the source tree

+The objective was to learn how to load data from a file, inspect it, manipulate it performing necessary operations, then show a visualization of this data in such a way that is telling to the one reading it...Pandas and MatPlotLib were the main libraries used for this exercise.
+They offer tools and functions for doing the necessary operations like reading from files, manipulating these data and actually allowing for its visualization.